 What are Cannabinoids?

 Cannabinoids are the naturally occurring chemical compounds found in the cannabis and hemp plants.
-Both plants have been vastly researched and reported as being beneficial for a number of medical needs, pain, sleep, gastrointestinal illnesses, mood and behavior disorders, neurological disorders and more.
+Both plants have been vastly researched and reported as being beneficial for several medical needs, pain, sleep, gastrointestinal illnesses, mood and behavior disorders, neurological disorders and more.
 The illustration and key descriptions below provide a guide to the major cannabinoids and how they may prove helpful with a variety of medical conditions.

 The Cannabinoid Wheel Key: